IP - Indicators for Policy

 Supporting taxonomic research in the context of the Global Taxonomy Initiative (GTI)

-As stated in the Convention on Biological Diversity, there is an increasing need for monitoring schemes that help understand the evolution of the global biodiversity crisis and propose solutions for the future.
+As stated in the Convention on Biological Diversity (CBD), there is an increasing need for monitoring schemes that help understanding the evolution of the global biodiversity crisis and propose solutions for the future.
 In order to monitor and report on the state of biodiversity and propose appropriate solutions, a strong link must be established between

 • the formulation of biodiversity policies